Murray918/Pokemon_Express/README.md

 ## You finished!
 Nice work.
 Submit your homework

-You can run `npm test` to confirm your app's functionality matches specs.
+You can run `npm test` to confirm your app's functionality matches specs- be sure to export the app at the bottom of your server file so the tests can import it.

 # Day Two